Parsl/parsl/datamanager.md

   into workqueue) is desired but can't be done as a single step, it might be possible to do as several steps: for example, a globus transfer to the submit side, and a workqueue job-submission staging from there.

+- the DM2.0 google doc talks about various other staging mechanisms (eg inside zmq, or using rsync)

 ## other concepts